AndreyAkinshin/aakinshin.net/content/en/posts/2022/02/mnzqad/index.md

 Thus, if $k > n /2$, we have $q_0 \geq 0.5$ so that $\operatorname{MAD}(x) = \operatorname{QAD}(x, 0.5, 0.5) = 0$.

-### Middle non-degenerate quantile absolute deviation
+### Middle non-zero quantile absolute deviation around median

 Zero $\operatorname{MAD}$ values could bring some problems if we use it as a denominator.
 It would be nice to have a robust measure of dispersion that never equals zero for samples with a non-zero range.